therealunrealj/Endporject-5AHMNM/README.md

 The Unity Project has been optimised for the usage with the oculs quest.
 You can start the Game, but you can't see anything.
 I think, that there is an error with the player.

 After trying to locate the error, I wasn't able to fix any.
 So, it's still booting, but you can't see anything.

+08-11-2019

+The error from above has been foxed.
+Now you can look around.
+The next steps are, to find out and implement the teleportation stuff.